Murder of Yingying Zhang: Kidnapping

 On the afternoon of June 9, 2017, Zhang was traveling on a Champaign-Urbana Mass Transit District (MTD) bus in Urbana, Illinois, to an off-campus apartment complex where she was planning to sign a new apartment lease.
 She was running late and sent a text message to the leasing agent at 1:39 p.m. to inform them that she would arrive at approximately 2:10 p.m.
 After riding on one bus, she exited at 1:52 p.m. and tried to transfer to another.
 However, because she was on the wrong side of the street for boarding, the bus did not stop after she attempted to flag it down.
 The MTD stated it is against company policy to stop for pedestrians on the wrong side of the street, as to do so would encourage them to run into oncoming traffic.

 Zhang then walked to another bus stop a few blocks away at the corner of North Goodwin Avenue and West Clark Street, directly in front of the university's PBS radio and television station, WILL.

-Surveillance video cameras showed that a black Saturn Astra passed by her at 2:00 p.m. as she waited at the bus stop, and then circled back around and stopped where she was waiting at 2:03 p.m.
+Surveillance video cameras showed that a black Saturn Astra passed by her at 2:00 p.m. as she waited at the bus stop, and then circled back around the block and stopped where she was waiting at 2:03 p.m.
 She spoke to the driver for approximately one minute, and then entered the car.

 The leasing agent sent a text message to her at approximately 2:38 p.m., but received no reply.
 As the hours passed, Zhang's friends, aware of her errand and expecting her to return quickly, grew increasingly worried.
 At 9:24 p.m., an associate professor called police to report her missing.